 Some States and some other payers still use "carve-out" strategies in which payment for behavioral health care is administered by an independent behavioral health management vendor, separately from payments for general health care, for at least some defined groups of people.
 A variant on this is the "carve-in" in which a separate unit within the managed care organization addresses behavioral health care under a budget for behavioral health services only.
 Either "carved-in" or "carved-out" approaches can make it difficult to provide integrated care because they create obstacles to coordination and whole-person approaches.

-Useful Resource(s) for learning about common barriers to financing
+Useful Resource(s) for addressing barriers to financing integrated behavioral health care

 Regardless of the particular payment models used, a number of factors can influence the financing of integration, including: